mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 The *Function Button area* can also be configured in the preferences to show the IPLS buttons  (In Phone Loco Sounds)

-These are optional buttons that allow you to 'play' specific loco realetd sounds through your device/phone.
+These are optional buttons that allow you to 'play' specific loco related sounds through your device/phone.

 The buttons include: